From the desk of Harsh Strongman

 These people don’t believe in themselves enough.
 They don’t really think they can actually do it.
 They don’t think they can actually win.
 They only “want to” win, but they feel like they can’t.

-And that is why people thrown in the towel, conform to someones elses rules and live out someone else’s vision, and grow old with a deep sense of regret.
-I could’ve I should’ve listened to myself.
-And it’s too late then.
+And that is why people throw in the towel, conform to someone else’s rules and live out someone else’s vision, and grow old with a deep sense of regret.
+I could’ve, I should’ve, listened to myself.
+But it’s too late then.

-The only way to avoid falling into the trap of “oh I took that job because my family wanted me to” you have to believe in yourself and your vision.
+The only way to avoid falling into the trap of “oh I took that job because my family wanted me to” is by believing in yourself and your vision.

 Nobody will believe in your vision.
 Nobody will understand what you want to do.
 Nobody will understand why you want to do what you want to do.
 Nobody owes you their support either.

 These people are not YOU.
 Only YOU can understand your vision.
 It only matters that YOU believe in yourself.